 6. Dead Horse Bay

 With the dawn of the automobile age, the beach became a site of industrial waste like scrap metal and car parts.
-The landfill dump wasn’t shut down until 1953, so much of the trash you’ll find here comes from before that year, making the beach a quasi-time capsule.
-For a truly one-of-a-kind experience, stop by and see what kind of antique items you turn up.
+The landfill dump wasn’t shut down until 1953, so much of the trash here comes from before that year, making the beach a quasi-time capsule.
+In August 2020, the National Park Service closed the beach area after the presence of radiological contamination was discovered.

 7. Hurricane Point